LittleGreyCells/escheme/README.md

 Consult the file _BuildingAndRunning_ to build the interpreter.

-For a complete list of escheme functions consult _escheme_syntax.txt_ in the root directory.
+For a complete list of escheme functions (and a help system) consult syntax.scm/syntax-help.scm in the root directory.